saasbook/hw-sinatra-saas-wordguesser/README.md

 the WEBrick web server.

 * You learned that changing the app's code doesn't automatically cause Rack to reload the app.
-To save the work of restarting the app manually every time you make a change, you used the `rerun` gem, adding it to the Gemfile in a way that specifies you won't need it in production, only during development.

 * You versioned the important files containing not only your app's code but the necessary info to reproduce all the libraries it relies on and